mindspore-ai/docs/docs/lite/docs/source_en/use/cloud_infer/converter_tool.md

 - Caffe models are generally divided into two files: `*.prototxt` model structure, corresponding to the `--modelFile` parameter, and `*.caffemodel` model weights, corresponding to the `--weightFile` parameter.
 - The `configFile` configuration file uses the `key=value` approach to define the relevant parameters.
 - `--optimize` parameter is used to set the mode of optimization during the offline conversion.
 If this parameter is set to none, no relevant graph optimization operations will be performed during the offline conversion phase of the model, and the relevant graph optimization operations will be done during the execution of the inference phase.
 The advantage of this parameter is that the converted model can be deployed directly to any CPU/GPU/Ascend hardware backend since it is not optimized in a specific way, while the disadvantage is that the initialization time of the model increases during inference execution.
 If this parameter is set to general, general optimization will be performed, such as constant folding and operator fusion (the converted model only supports CPU/GPU hardware backend, not Ascend backend).
 If this parameter is set to ascend_oriented, the optimization for Ascend hardware will be performed (the converted model only supports Ascend hardware backend).
+- The encryption and decryption function only takes effect when `MSLITE_ENABLE_MODEL_ENCRYPTION=on` is set at [compile](https://www.mindspore.cn/lite/docs/en/master/use/cloud_infer/build.html) time and only supports Linux x86 platforms, and the key is a string represented by hexadecimal.
+For example, if the key is defined as `b'0123456789ABCDEF'`, the corresponding hexadecimal representation is `30313233343536373839414243444546`.
+Users on the Linux platform can use the `xxd` tool to convert the key represented by the bytes to a hexadecimal representation.
 - For the MindSpore model, since it is already a `mindir` model, two approaches are suggested:

     Inference is performed directly without offline conversion.

-    Using offline conversion and setting --optimize to general.
+    Setting `--optimize` to general in CPU/GPU hardware backend and setting `--optimize` to ascend_oriented in Ascend hardware when using offline conversion.
 The relevant optimization is done in the offline phase to reduce the initialization time of inference execution.

 ### Usage Examples